 Preparations before the concert

-Looking through the artist lineups, if I didn’t instantly recognize a performer by name, I would check to see whether I’d seen the anime they had done themes to.
+When I first looked through the artist lineups, if I didn’t instantly recognize a performer by name, I would check to see whether I’d seen anime they had done themes to.
 Many I knew, many I didn’t.
 For some, I’d heard only one specific opening or ending, but knew that such narrow knowledge might not cut it at the concert if they were to do other songs.
 I actually went so far as to note down some anime I should watch based on the artists, naming the list my “Anisama agenda.”
 This included, for example, Wake Up, Girls! for the eponymous idol group performing on Day 1 and Little Witch Academia for YURiKA, performing on Day 3.
 I was specifically aiming to better my concert experience with this, and it was a good move in the end, even if what I managed to see in the months leading up to the concerts was limited.
 I would recommend something similar to others who find themselves lacking context for many artists.

 Like many other concerts, Anisama offers the option to order merchandise in advance and have it delivered to your home in the weeks before the concert.
 This saves you the trouble of waiting in line at the venue on concert days—and those are quite some lines.
-On the other hand, if you’re not in Japan already or if you are, but you’re traveling around before the concert, it might prove difficult to be home to receive the packages at the right time.
+On the other hand, if you’re not in Japan already or if you are but you’re traveling around before the concert, it might prove difficult to be home to receive the packages at the right time.
 In any case, I preordered some (although delivery dates didn’t line up for further rounds with new items), and it was the right call.
 Preordering is more important here than for other concerts.
 This is because Anisama has a side program held before the start of the actual concert.
 Hours spent standing in line are hours not spent watching the side program.

 Besides merchandise, one thing you should have is a penlight, meaning the handheld concert lights that are used in Japanese subculture concerts in particular.
 They sell an official Anisama penlight as a merchandise item, too, and you can get that if you want to—but you can just as well get an unbranded one.
-Generally speaking, people do tend to buy branded penlights for artists they like, at their own concerts, but festival penlights are not popular.
+Generally speaking, people do tend to buy branded penlights for artists they like, at their own concerts, but festival-branded penlights are not popular.
 Many anime stores, Don Quijotes, and Amazon stock standard penlights.
 I used an unbranded King Blade, plus an Aqours-branded one for Day 1, the day Aqours was performing.
 Ultra oranges (short-duration, extra-bright single-use light sticks) have generally been allowed at Anisama, even as policies towards them vary among concerts held by the various artists independently.
 (However, do check the rules for your year in case this changes, to be sure!)
 Other items to bring would be a muffler towel to wipe off sweat and since there might be towel songs and, well, water.

 One final thing to prepare would be learning the calls (コール, timed chants the audience does) to songs.
 With Anisama, however, this is a bit difficult due to the high number of artists and the fact that they only perform few songs each, meaning that you have to guess which songs those will be or learn a broader discography.
 Being an Aqours fan, I knew their calls already; otherwise I have to admit that I kind of slacked in this department.
 I was counting on being able to imitate others at the concert and learn calls on the fly, which did actually work.
 However, I’ve also seen people writing on Twitter about how some artists got too little audience commitment and that attendees should at least look up their calls.
-It would certainly be best, if you have the time.
-Generally, YouTube practice playlists with predictions of songs probable to be performed pop up in the leadup to Anisama; the key search phrase is アニサマ予習.
+It would certainly be for the best, if you have the time.
+Generally, YouTube practice playlists with predictions of songs probable to be performed pop up in the leadup to Anisama; the key search phrase for this is アニサマ予習.